Obesity Hypoventilation Syndrome in Children

 What can I do to prevent OHS in my child?

 Your child can prevent OHS by maintaining a healthy weight.
-Staying active, making healthy food choices, and eating sensible portions can help your child stay in a healthy weight range.
+Staying active, getting enough sleep, making healthy food choices, and eating sensible portions can help your child stay in a healthy weight range.
 Your whole family should follow this approach.
-This will help support your child, and keep your family healthy.
+This will help support your child and keep your family healthy.

 How can I help my child live with OHS?

-Teens with OHS should stay away from alcohol.
+Teens with OHS should specifically stay away from alcohol.
 Alcohol can make their condition worse.

-Children with OHS should avoid certain other medicines.
+Children with OHS should stay away from certain other medicines.
 These include benzodiazepines, opiates, and barbiturates.
-Tell all of your child’s healthcare providers that he or she has OHS.
+Tell all of your child’s healthcare providers that they have OHS.

 When should I call my child’s healthcare provider?

-Call 911 right away if your child has signs of breathing problems.
-These include loss of consciousness.
+Call 911 right away if your child has:

 Key points about obesity hypoventilation syndrome in children

 - OHS is a breathing problem that affects some children who are obese.
 It’s a life-threatening condition.